nfedyashev/minizinc-examples/principals-interest-and-repayments/README.md

 * minus the repayment

-Liu Bi wants to borrow $10000 at 4% repaying $2600.
+1) Liu Bi wants to borrow $10000 at 4% repaying $2600.
 What does he owe at the end?

 Answer: Repaying 2600 per quarter for 1 year leaves 657.78 owning

+2) Liu Bi wants to borrow $10000 and owe nothing in the end.
+How much does he have to repay at each quarter?